alik-git/duckietown-mbrl-lib/README.md

       - `pybullet-gym`: `"pybulletgym___<env-name>"`, where `env-name` is the name of the environment in pybullet gym (e.g., "HopperPyBulletEnv-v0")
 ## Added Visualization
 wanb?
+## Debugger

+For those using VSCode, here is a tutorial on how to set up a debugger.

+click on Run And Debug(Ctrl+shift+D)

+click on create a launch.json file

+Delete all there is in the file and paste this instead(change the path to youre own path)

+    {
+       // Use IntelliSense to learn about possible attributes.
+       // Hover to view descriptions of existing attributes.
+       // For more information, visit: https://go.microsoft.com/fwlink/?linkid=830387
+       "version": "0.2.0",
+       "configurations": [

+           {
+               "name": "Python: Current File",
+               "type": "python",
+               "request": "launch",
+               "python": "/home/kuwajerw/anaconda3/envs/mbgym/bin/python",
+               // "program": "${file}",
+               "module": "mbrl.examples.main",
+               "args": [
+                   "algorithm=planet",
+                   "dynamics_model=planet",
+                   "overrides=planet_duckietown"
+               ],
+               "console": "integratedTerminal"
+           }
+       ]
+    }

+Select Python, then Python File
 ## Visualization and diagnostics tools
 Our library also contains a set of [diagnostics](https://github.com/facebookresearch/mbrl-lib/tree/main/mbrl/diagnostics) tools, meant to facilitate